 • The names of any other scripts you were using when the bug occurred

-Please don't hesitate to open a support ticket if you'd like to submit feedback, ask questions, or request additional features for QueueMaster.
+Please don't hesitate to open a support request if you'd like to submit feedback, ask questions, or request additional features for QueueMaster.